rails/rails/guides/source/migrations.md

 production machines next time you deploy.

-Active Record tracks which migrations have already been run so all you have to do is update your source and run +rake db:migrate+.
+Active Record tracks which migrations have already been run so all you have to do is update your source and run `rake db:migrate`.
 Active Record will work out which migrations should be run.
-Active Record will also update your +db/schema.rb+ file to match the up-to-date structure of your database.
+Active Record will also update your `db/schema.rb` file to match the up-to-date structure of your database.

 Migrations also allow you to describe these transformations using Ruby.
-The great thing about this is that (like most of Active Record's functionality) it is database independent: you don't need to worry about the precise syntax of +CREATE TABLE+ any more than you worry about variations on +SELECT *+ (you can drop down to raw SQL for database specific features).
+The great thing about this is that (like most of Active Record's functionality) it is database independent: you don't need to worry about the precise syntax of `CREATE TABLE` any more than you worry about variations on `SELECT *` (you can drop down to raw SQL for database specific features).
 For example, you could use SQLite3 in development, but MySQL in production.